21005688/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-import the numpy module to use the built- in functions for caculation
+import the numpy module to use the built- in functions for caculation.
 ### Step 2:
-Prepare the lists from each circulate the values and assign in np.array()
+Prepare the lists from each circulate the values and assign in np.array().
 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.

 ### Step 5:
 End the program